Horncastle: Secondary schooling

-Queen Elizabeth's Grammar School was founded in 1571, and is among the top schools in Lincolnshire, having been at times been among the top schools in the country.
+Queen Elizabeth's Grammar School was founded in 1571, and is among the top schools in Lincolnshire, having been at times among the top schools in the country.
 Its tennis, hockey, netball and cricket teams compete regionally, and the tennis team was a regional winner in the 2005 British Schools Tennis Championships.
 Queen Elizabeth's is a specialist Science College and Language College.
 Its Design and Technology department recently entered two teams in the National 4X4 for Schools engineering competition, one of which came first nationally in its age group, while the other came second nationally overall.

 The Banovallum School is a non-selective community school serving Horncastle and surrounding villages; it forms a science specialist school jointly with Queen Elizabeth's Grammar School.
 The most recent Ofsted inspection in 2019 judged the school to be overall Grade 2 (good).
 It had a building added in 2010, with facilities for cookery, woodwork, metalwork, art and music.

 St Lawrence School is a special-needs school with a county-wide intake.
 It comprises the Lincolnshire Wolds Federation with St Bernard's School, Louth.